CrossRef/event-data-user-guide/docs/introduction.md

 <img src='../images/introduction-evidence-flow.png' alt='Event Data Evidence Flow' class='img-responsive'>

-Crossref Event Data was developed alongside the NISO recommendations for Altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
+Crossref Event Data was developed alongside the NISO recommendations for Altmetrics Data Quality Code of Conduct, and we participated in the Data Quality Working Group.
 Event Data aims to be an example of openness and transparency.
-You can read the [Event Data Code of Conduct Self-Reporting table](app-niso.md) in the Appendix.
+You can read the [Event Data Code of Conduct self-reporting table](app-niso.md) in the Appendix.

 ## Accessing the Data

 Crossref Event Data is available via our Query API.
 The Query API allows you to make requests like:

- - give me all Events that were collected on 2016-12-08
+ - Give me all Events that were collected on 2016-12-08
- - give me all Events that occurred on 2015-12-08
+ - Give me all Events that occurred on 2015-12-08
- - give me all the Reddit Events that were collected on 2015-12-08
+ - Give me all the Reddit Events that were collected on 2015-12-08
- - give me all the Events that occurred for this DOI on 2016-01-08
+ - Give me all the Events that occurred for this DOI on 2016-01-08
- - give me all the Twitter Events that occurred for this DOI on 2016-01-08
+ - Give me all the Twitter Events that occurred for this DOI on 2016-01-08

 The Query API allows you to collect Event Data in bulk, to make sure you're up to date.

-## Reliability and Monitoring
+## Reliability and monitoring

 The Evidence Logs describe the activity undertaken during the process of creating Events.
 This includes external API access.